 And, like around the world, communities of color are the first and hardest hit by climate change in our state.
 Legal actions and legislation, in addition to community-centered approaches that strengthen and uplift our most overburdened communities, are needed to address a legacy of environmental racism here in Minnesota, and across the United States.

 Community members are at a loss when they find that a facility with a permit is in compliance, but they can still smell toxic fumes coming from the facility and asthma rates are not changing for the better … People need to breathe, and they cannot escape the environmental impacts of these facilities.

 MCEA’s Suraya Williams, testifying in favor of a bill to require community meetings for pollution permits.
 (HF 3057, Regular Session 2020)

 6x asthma death risk

-Among those who were under age 65, the asthma death rate for African Americans was 6 times higher than it was for white Minnesotans.
+Among those who were under age 65, the asthma death rate for Black Minnesotans was 6 times higher than it was for white Minnesotans.

 3x higher infant mortality